This 5-night tour starts on Monday morning in Paihia and finishes back in Kerikeri the following Friday night. A mixture of biking and hiking.

 - Buffet breakfast at the Hotel.

-- Re-join Pou Herenga Tai Twin Coast Cycle Trail at Kaikohe heading east to Kawakawa - famous for its Hundertwasser Public toilets and the vintage steam train that chugs down the main street.
-It also boasts the largest art gallery in Northland.
+- In the luxury mini bus travel to meet the Pou Herenga Tai Twin Coast Cycle Trail at Kaikohe heading east to Kawakawa - famous for its Hundertwasser Public toilets and boasts the largest art gallery in Northland.

 - The last bit of the trail takes you to Opua – beautiful waterside riding along the estuary